AlexKolonitsky/mifort-dev/Articles/Programming/Unit_tests_in_Node.js - English - Nastya.md

 - Your code always changes: a new functionality is added, the existing code is refactored.
 And tests are your guarantees that these changes didn't harm the current state of the application.

 - Tests reduce the development cycle time of the program.
 How many days and how long does it take to check your functionality?
 A couple of days, a week or weeks?
-But the detected error was related to the fact, that you didn't take into account some simplest cases, made a mistake in working with the object, etc.
-You will correct - and send for review.
+But the detected error was related to the fact, that you hadn’t taken into account some simplest cases, made a mistake in working with the object, etc. You will correct - and send for review.
 And again all around.

 ![](https://github.com/PerminovaAnastasia/Images/blob/master/Diagram.png)

-- When you write a test, you look at your from other perspective and notice unnecessary or missing moments - it helps to improve the structure.
+- When you write a test, you look at your code from other perspective and notice unnecessary or missing moments which helps to improve the structure.
-- Sometimes they can help to simplify understanding the logic of a piece of the code that is under test.
+- Sometimes they can help to simplify understanding of the logic of a piece of the code that is under test.